 How often should I replace the entire alarm?
 What kind of smoke alarms should I get?

 If you have the financial means, we also encourage you to invest in smoke alarms that use lithium ion batteries.
 Traditional 9V batteries are fine but they only last 6 months, while lithium ion batteries last approximately 10 years!
 You still have to test lithium batteries every month, but you generally don’t have to replace the batteries for 10 years.
-Also, lithium batteries are sealed, which prevents anyone from tampering with the detector or removing the battery for any reason.
-We call them “low maintenance, high protection” batteries.
+Also, lithium battery-powered alarms are typically sealed, which prevents anyone from tampering with the detector or removing the battery for any reason.
+We call them “low maintenance, high protection” alarms!

 Does Pflugerville Fire Department (PFD) provide free smoke alarms?

-Anyone who lives in our service area and indicates they lack the financial means to purchase a smoke alarm is welcome to visit our Administration Building (203 E. Pecan St., Pflugerville) during business hours to pick up ONE free smoke alarm.
+Residents within our service area who indicate they lack the financial means to purchase a smoke alarm are welcome to visit our Administration Building (203 E. Pecan St., Pflugerville) during business hours (8 to 5, M-F) to pick up ONE free smoke alarm.

 My smoke alarm is chirping.
 Can PFD come check it?

 Smoke alarms tend to make a quick “chirp” if the battery is low, indicating you should change your batteries right away.
-We do not visit homes to change smoke alarm batteries.
-However, in the case of a fire the alarm should make a different sound, a loud long “beep."
+We typically do not visit homes to change smoke alarm batteries except in rare cases involving lack of financial and physical means.
 If you are concerned that there may be a fire in your home, please call 9-1-1.

 Can PFD recommend local electricians or handymen with smoke alarm experience?

-We are not able to recommend particular electricians or handymen.
+Unfortunately, we are not able to recommend particular electricians or handymen.
 We encourage you to ask friends for referrals, or use the Internet or phone directory to find local options.
-Likewise, we cannot recommend particular smoke alarms or alarm systems.
+Likewise, we cannot recommend particular brands of smoke alarms or alarm systems.